Elkhart, Indiana: Industry

 Elkhart is best known for two industries: recreational vehicles and musical instruments (for example, Stephanhöuser Saxophones).
 For decades, it has been referenced as the "RV Capital of the World" and the "Band Instrument Capital of the World".
 Other notable industries in Elkhart include; pharmaceuticals, electronic components, manufactured housing and mobile homes.
 Numerous manufacturers of musical instruments and accessories, of which most of the surviving companies have been absorbed into the Conn-Selmer conglomerate, have a long history in the city.
 Elkhart is also home to the Robert Young Rail Yards, which are the second-largest freight classification yards in the world.

 In 1884, Franklin Miles launched the Miles Medical Co. in Elkhart, which in later decades produced products such as Alka-Seltzer and Flintstones Vitamins.
 The Miles Medical Co. was purchased by the German company Bayer in 1978, and was consolidated into the larger Pittsburgh-based Bayer, Inc. in 1994.
 In 1999, Bayer Consumer Care moved out of Elkhart.
 By 2006, Bayer had pulled all manufacturing out of Elkhart.
 Most of the facilities were torn down while just a few buildings remained, mostly unused.

 Manufacturers in Elkhart include Forest River Inc, Hy-Line, Keystone, and Thor Motor Coach.

 NIBCO INC. (Northern Indiana Brass Company), has called Elkhart home for over 100 years and is now a fifth-generation family business.
 NIBCO Inc. manufactures and markets flow control products.

 Elkhart Brass Manufacturing manufactures fire-fighting equipment.

-The unemployment rate reached 18.8% in April 2009 and due to Elkhart's economic troubles, the city and some of its unemployed residents were featured on the February 8, 2009, edition of ABC News.
+Elkhart's unemployment rate reached 18.8% in April 2009 and the city and some of its unemployed residents were featured on the February 8, 2009, edition of ABC News.
 The unemployment rate rebounded over the next decade and has remained below the national average since 2013.